There is a basic accounting equation which relates to the double-entry system. The equation will always balance unless a mistake has been made.

 Basic Accounting Equation Example

-Below is a simple Balance sheet showing Assets, Liabilities and Equity, from this we can use the equation.
+Below is a simple Balance sheet showing Assets, Liabilities and Equity; from this, we can use the equation.

 Assets | |